Dismiss Modal

 Is Your Heart Rate Normal?

-The best time to gauge your resting heart rate is to check your pulse first thing in the morning before you have had any caffeine or been active.
+The best time to gauge your resting heart rate is to check your pulse first thing in the morning before you have had any caffeine or have been active.

 • Press lightly and count the number of times your heart beats in 30 seconds.